Massoud5/Cyrus-The-Great-Timline/README.md

 - Use "figure" and "blockquote" element as structure of my HTML document.

 - To use the web tools of my navigator to find an idea or a solution for a problem.

+- Not forget that my general culture has enriched.